 How Orthopedic Mattresses Are Constructed

-There are several different layers in an orthopedic mattress, each with its own purpose.
+An orthopedic mattress has several different layers, each with its own purpose.
 The goal of an orthopedic mattress is to balance support and pressure relief.

 Comfort Layer/Pressure Relief Layer

 The comfort layer is the top layer of an orthopedic mattress.
 It is typically made from memory foam, latex, or polyurethane foam.
 The purpose of the comfort layer is to provide cushioning and support for the body.
-It helps to distribute body weight evenly, providing pressure relief for the hips, shoulders, and other areas of the body.
+It helps distribute body weight evenly, providing pressure relief for the hips, shoulders, and other body areas.

 The comfort layer also helps to reduce tossing and turning, allowing for a deeper sleep.
 In addition, it enables proper spine alignment and can help to relieve back pain.
 As a result, the comfort layer is an essential part of an orthopedic mattress.